 How my Thankful Thoughts became your Midweek Mindful...

-Just after my 76-year old Mom passed away on October 8, I, just like anyone else would have, entered a deep reflective state; questioning my values, what I stood for, who I stood for, what I loved, disliked, wasted time on, wanted more time for, wanted more of, and what I've become and wish to be.
+On October 8, 2016, just after watching my 76-year old mom take her last breath, I, just like anyone else would have, entered a deep reflective state; questioning my values, what I stood for, who I stood for, what I loved, disliked, wasted time on, wanted more time for, wanted more of, and what I've become and wish to be.

 You see, my Mom was the queen of optimism, she believed in the greater good of everything.
 Fortunately, instead of leaving a huge dark hole in my heart, since her passing, I feel the characteristics of my Mom are a part of me more than ever.
 And how my mom lived was how she died.
 She chose her own way: at home, comfortable, and surrounded by loved ones.